KSAH-42/Bnp.Pricer/README.md

 | Bnp.Pricer.Module.Tests      | .dll                        |

-The majority of the code are located under the following assembly :
+The majority of the code are located in the following assembly :

 > Bnp.Pricer.Module.dll